Hauraki District Council water meters are read approximately every six months by our meter readers and from these readings we produce your account.

 What to Do With Leaks?

-If you find you have a leak using the overnight leakage test, the leak is within your own plumbing system.
+If you find you have a leak using the overnight leakage test it means the leak is within your own plumbing system.
 This could be from the meter to the house or within the house.
 It is your responsibility to have this leak repaired.
 If you need assistance you should contact your plumber.

 If you discover a leak on the roadside of your meter, or in the meter box, whether it is an emergency or not please call us.
 Our 24 hour, 7 day service number is: (07) 862 8609 or 0800 734 834 (from within the district).